[VIDEO] Cookie 101: The Creaming Method and a Recipe for Pecan Sablés

 • 1 gram fleur de sel

-2. Roll the dough into a log on parchment paper, using the pearl sugar to help you form a 2-inch diameter log.
-Wrap up and freeze for 20 minutes or refrigerate for 30 minutes, until firm (or freeze up to 2 months).
+4. Roll dough into a log on parchment paper, using pearl sugar to form a 2-inch diameter log.

-Watch more pastry demos on YouTube @iceculinary, and explore studying with Chef Kathryn in Pastry & Baking Arts.
+Watch more pastry demonstrations on YouTube @iceculinary, and explore studying with Chef Kathryn in Pastry & Baking Arts.